-Treatment Site (Application Timing) HAVOC LV-Four (pt/ acre) Specific Use Directions Grasses Grown for Seed (Postemergence Use) Seedling grass (five-leaf stage or later) Well-established grasses 3/4 to 1 Apply when weeds are small and actively growing.
+Treatment Site (Application Timing) HAVOC LV-Six (pt/acre) Specific Use Directions Grasses Grown for Seed (Postemergence Use) Seedling grass (five-leaf stage or later) Well-established grasses 1/2 to 2/3 2/3 to 2/3 Apply when weeds are small and actively rowing.
 For best results, apply when soil moisture is adequate for active weed growth.
-Do not apply to newly seeded grasses until well established (five-leaf stage or later) and then use a maximum of 1 pt/acre.
+Do not apply to newly seeded grasses until well established (five-leaf stage or later) and then use a maximum of 2/3 pt/acre.
 Cool season grasses are more tolerant to higher rates.
 Do not apply to grass in the early boot through milk stage if seed production is desired.
-When grass is well established, higher rates of up to 4 pints/acre may be applied for control of hard-to-kill annual or perennial weeds.
-Sod Farms (Postemergence) 2 to 4 Deep-rooted perennials such as bindweed and Canada thistle may require repeat applications.
+When grass is well established, higher rates of un to 2/3 pints/acre may be rates of un to 2/3 pints/acre may be Sod Farms (Postemergence) 1 1/3 to 2 2/3 rates of up to 2 2/3 pints/acre may be applied for control of hard-to-kill annual or perennial weeds.
+Deep-rooted perennials such as bindweed and Canada thistle may require repeat applications.
 Avoid mowing sod farms for 1 to 2 days before or after application.
 Delay irrigation until the day following application.

-- Do not use on creeping grasses such as bentgrass except for spot treatment. - Do not use on susceptible southern grasses such as St. Augustine grass.
-Do not use on dichondra or other herbaceous ground covers; legumes may - be damaged or killed - Reseeding: Delay reseeding at least 30 days following application.
-Preferably. with spring application, reseed in the fall and with fall application, reseed in the spring - · Grazing and Having Restrictions: If grazing or having is anticipated, do not apply more than 4 pt/acre - of HAVOC LV-Four per application.
-Do not harvest grass for hav from treated areas for 7 days after application.
-If treated area is grazed within 30 days of - application, withdraw meat animals at least 3 days before slaughter. • Do not apply more than 8 pt/acre of HAVOC LV-Four per use season. - Limited to 2 applications per year - Maximum of 2.0 lbs. ae 2,4-D per acre per year - Minimum of 21 days between applications
+- Do not use on creeping grasses such as bentgrass except as a spot treatment. - Do not use on injury-sensitive southern grasses such as St. Augustine grass.
+Do not use on dichondra or other herbaceous ground covers.
+Legumes may be damaged or killed.

+- Preharvest interval: Do not cut forage for hav within 7 days of application. - Do not apply within 21 days of a previous application. - Reseeding: Delay reseeding at least 30 days following application.
+Preferably, the spring. - Grazing and Haying Restrictions: If grazing or haying is anticipated, do not grass for hay from treated areas for 7 days after application.

+• Do not apply more than 5 1/3 pt/acre of HAVOC LV-Six per use season. - than 2 gallons per acre. - Do not apply more than 2 lbs. ae 2,4-D per application. - Do not make more than 2 broadcast applications per year.

-Ornamental Turf (Excluding Grasses Grown for Seed or Sod Farms) (Includes lawns, golf courses, cemeteries and parks, airfields, roadsides and vacant lots)
+Ornamental Turf (Excluding Grasses Grown for Seed or Sod Farms) (includes lawns, golf courses, cemeteries and parks, airfields, roadsides, and vacant lots)

-Use Requirements for Ornamental Turf Areas: When this product is applied to ornamental turf areas, follow PPE and reentry instructions in the "Non-agricultural Use Requirements" section of this label.
+Use Requirements for Ornamental Turf Areas: When this product is applied to ornamental turf areas, follow PPE and reentry instructions in the "Nonagricultural Use Requirements' section of this label.

-Treatment Site (Application Timing) HAVOC LV-Four (pt/acre) Specific Use Directions Ornamental Turf (Postemergence) Seedling grass (five -leaf stage or later) 3/4 to 1 Apply when weeds are small and actively growing.
+Treatment Site (Application Timing) HAVOC LV-Six (pt/ acre) Specific Use Directions Ornamental Turf (Postemergence) Seedling grass (five -leaf stage or later) 1/2 to 2/3 Apply when weeds are small and actively growing.
 For best results, apply when soil moisture is adequate for active weed growth.
-Deep-rooted perennial weeds such as bindweed and Canada thistle may require repeat applications.

-Well-established grasses 2 to 3 Do not apply to newly seeded grasses until well established (five- Biennial and perennial Broadleaf weeds 3 leaf stage or later) and then use a maximum of 1 pt/acre.
+Deep-rooted perennial weeds such as bindweed and Canada thistle may require Well-established grasses 1 1/3 to 2 repeat applications.
+Do not apply to newly seeded grasses until well established (five-leaf stage or Biennial and perennial broadleaf weeds 2 later) and then use a maximum of 2/3 pt/ acre.
 Cool season grasses are tolerant of higher rates.